INSURANCE - CAR INSURANCE

 Again, if you're renting a car with a credit card, most cards offer what's called secondary coverage, which means it doesn't kick in until after you file a claim with your personal insurance policy (if you have one).

 That said, some cards offer primary rental car coverage.
-For instance, the Chase Sapphire Reserve offers up to $75,000 of primary theft and collision coverage.
+For instance, the Chase Sapphire Reserve® offers up to $75,000 of primary theft and collision coverage.
+Importantly, you typically always need to turn down the rental company's coverage to be eligible for coverage through your credit card..

 If you need coverage for a short amount of time, remember that legitimate auto insurers don't typically offer that.
 So if you do see an advertisement for one-month, one-week, or even one-day car insurance, that could be a red flag for a scam.

-The best car insurance companies are already household names, so you don't need to worry about those.
+Legitimate insurers spend plenty of money on advertising to ensure they're a household name.
 If you're thinking about buying coverage from an insurer you don't recognize, research the company online.
-Browse customer reviews and look for any indicators that they’re not legitimate.
+Browse customer reviews and look for any indicators that they're not legitimate.

 Even if you're fairly certain it's not a scam, it may still be better to speak with an insurance agent who works with a reputable insurance company.
 At the very least, they can help you figure out your options based on your situation and needs.